Find Cheap Homeowners Insurance Quotes in Your Area

 - Grave markers: Homeowners insurance policies sometimes cover grave markers and mausoleums damaged or lost by a covered peril.
 The grave markers or mausoleums can be on or off the property of the policyholder's residence.

-- Identity fraud: Coverage that protects a homeowner and pays to help them restore their identity in the event it is used fraudulently.
+- Identity fraud: Identity fraud coverage protects a homeowner and pays to help them restore their identity in the event it is used fraudulently.

 - Loss assessment: If a peril impacts your home or property covered by your homeowners insurance, you’ll have to have a professional damage assessment made.
 Depending on what is damaged and the extent of the damage, assessments might be costly.
 Thankfully, homeowners insurance policies frequently cover loss assessments up to a certain limit.

-- Unauthorized use of credit cards: Most homeowners insurance policies cover unauthorized charges to of the credit cards of the policyholder.
-However, the limit on this is usually low ($500) and most credit card companies will remove unauthorized charges from your card once you report them.
+- Unauthorized use of credit cards: Most homeowners insurance policies cover unauthorized charges to your credit card.
+However, the limit on this is usually low ($500), and most credit card companies will remove unauthorized charges from your card once you report them.

 There are a number of things homeowners insurance will not cover.
 Some are obvious and some aren’t so obvious.
 The two most important to take note of are earthquakes and floods.
-Both are common perils in some areas and have insurance products designed specifically for each one.
+These are common perils in some areas, and there are insurance products designed specifically for each one.
 Homeowners insurance exclusions also differ between companies and from state to state.